-15. Public Display of Affection - Physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping.

-a.
-First Offense: Head of School/Dean/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension. b.
-Subsequent Offense: Head of School/Dean/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension, referral for long term suspension or expulsion.

-16. Sexual Harassment/Discrimination
+- 14. Hazing Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or school-sponsored activity.
+Hazing may occur even when all students involved are willing participants. - a.
+First Offense: Principal/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension. - b.
+Subsequent Offense: Principal/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension, referral for long term suspension or expulsion. - 15.
+Public Display of Affection Physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping. - a.
+First Offense: Principal/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension. - b.
+Subsequent Offense: Principal/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension, referral for long term suspension or expulsion. - 16.
+Sexual Harassment/Discrimination - a.

-a.
 Use of unwelcome verbal, written or symbolic language based on gender or of a sexual nature that has the purpose or effect of unreasonably interfering with a student's educational environment or creates an intimidating, hostile or offensive educational environment.
 Examples of sexual harassment include, but are not limited to, sexual jokes or comments, requests for sexual favors and other unwelcome sexual advances.

 i.
-First Offense: Head of School/Dean/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension.
+First Offense: Principal/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension.

 ii.
-Subsequent Offense: Head of School/Dean/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension, referral for long term suspension or expulsion.
+Subsequent Offense: Principal/Student conference, referral to the Student Support Team to assess for individualized behavior interventions and support, detention, in-school suspension, or 1-10 days out-of-school suspension, referral for long term suspension or expulsion.